platformsh/platformsh-docs/docs/src/development/headers.md

 title: "HTTP Headers"
 weight: 7
 description: |
   Platform.sh adds a number of HTTP headers to both inbound and outbound messages.
-We do not, however, modify or block existing headers on either request or response.
+We don't modify or block existing headers on either request or response.
 sidebarTitle: "Headers"
 ---